tapfortap/Documentation/iOSMigrationGuide.md

 # iOS 2.x -> 3.x Migration Guide

+## Class Name Changes

+- TapForTap -> TFTTapForTap
+- TapForTapAdView -> TFTBanner
+- TapForTapInterstitial -> TFTInterstitial
+- TaForTapAppWall -> TFTAppWall

 ## Initialization

 There is a new way to initialize your app with TapForTap.
-Simply add the following key value pair to your info.plist, the `MY_API_KEY` with your accounts API key.
-There is no need to call explicitly call initialize anymore, the SDK will handle that itself the first time you request an ad.
+Simply add the following key value pair to your info.plist while replacing `MY_API_KEY` with your account's API key.
+There is no need to explicitly call initialize anymore, the SDK will handle that itself the first time you request an ad.

 ```xml